chrislyons-dev/archlette/README.md

 - [How to Contribute](CONTRIBUTING.md) — Development setup
 - [Security Guide](docs/guide/security.md) — Security architecture and best practices
 - [Changelog](CHANGELOG.md) — Release history

 ---

+## Extractors

+Archlette includes built-in extractors for multiple languages:

+### basic-node

+Extracts architecture from **TypeScript and JavaScript** codebases using AST analysis with ts-morph.

+- Detects components from directory structure or explicit `@component` tags
+- Extracts classes, functions, types, and interfaces
+- Parses JSDoc annotations for actors and relationships
+- Identifies dependencies from import statements

+**When to use:** TypeScript/JavaScript projects, Node.js backends, frontend libraries

+### basic-astro

+Extracts architecture from **Astro components** using the Astro compiler.

+- Identifies components from Astro file names or `@component` tags
+- Extracts component props, slots, and client directives
+- Parses frontmatter code for additional type information
+- Detects component composition from template markup
+- Works seamlessly with basic-node for full-stack analysis

+**When to use:** Astro-based projects, island architecture, mixed TypeScript + Astro applications

+### basic-python

+Extracts architecture from **Python** codebases using AST parsing (no runtime required).

+- Supports Python 3.8+ syntax
+- Detects classes, functions, and dependencies

+**When to use:** Python projects, data science applications, mixed-language monorepos

+### custom-extractors

+Write your own extractor to support additional languages or frameworks.
+See [Plugin Development](https://chrislyons-dev.github.io/archlette/plugins/extractors/).

+---